bradbell/at_cascade/readme.rst

 The following changes to dismod_at would make at_cascade easier to implement, would make its output easier to understand, or would make it more robust.

-- Option to use a particular density for all data; e.g., students.
 - Automatically remove variables at bounds from asymptotic statistics.
 - Implement a Jacobian, instead of Hessian, version of asymptotic statistics.